 Education Policy in Oregon by Representative Susan McLain (video)

 Philosophical Perspectives on Animals

 Pythagoras was an ancient Greek philosopher and is widely considered one of the first known vegetarians.
 In fact, the word "vegetarian" didn't gain popularity until the 1800s, because people who didn't eat animals were called Pythagoreans.
 Many philosophers throughout history were not as kind to animals as Pythagoras.
 Some believed that animals don't feel pain and are more like machines.
 Others believe that we should choose our actions based on what would cause the least amount of suffering.
-Dr. Ramona Ilea, professor and chair of the Philosophy Department recently spoke to us at PUB Night about the fascinating philosophical perspectives on animals.
+Dr. Ramona Ilea, professor and chair of the Philosophy Department spoke to us at PUB Night about the fascinating philosophical perspectives on animals.

 Philosophical Perspectives on Animals by Professor Ramona Ilea (video)

 Animal Liberation by Peter Singer

 Empty Cages: Facing the Challenge of Animal Rights by Tom Regan

 Dominion: The Power of Man, The Suffering of Animals and the Call to Mercy by Matthew Scully

 The Sexual Politics of Meat: A Feminist-Vegetarian Critical Theory by Carol J. Adams

 Living Among Meat Eaters: The Vegetarian's Survival Handbook by Carol J. Adams